uhafner/warnings-ng-plugin-devenv/README.md

 This project contains presets of my [coding style](https://github.com/uhafner/codingstyle) and some other helpful configurations.
 Especially, it has runners configured to debug Jenkins plugins either on the controller or agent.

+I presented this development environment in a [recorded Jenkins Online Meetup](https://youtu.be/u3eCEw6l8t0) in January 2022.

 ## Supported operating systems

 The development environment has been tested on macOS, Ubuntu Linux (in a virtual machine running on